TheRightThing/tetra-spec/concepts/spec.md

 ## Test
 * **Test-Keyword**
 * **Mocking-Keyword**:
+  * Inject mock-behaviour/mock-values into existing objects.
   * Maybe for return values?
-  * Retruns mock-default of return type.
+  * Returns mock-default of return type.
 * Better-Monkey-Patching -> Go hand in hand with tags.
-* Mutation-testing via Monkey-Patching or similar?*
+* Mutation-testing via Monkey-Patching or similar?
 * **Generalized tests**:
   * Attach to some interface or similar, so everything implementing this interface can automatically be executed by the test and have a generalized testcase derived (also applies to concepts).
   * Attached generalized tests can provide additional interfaces, which have to be implemented by the underlying implementation of the parent-interface.
+    * Add more functions like constructors which have to be supplied to allow instantiation of tested types/variables.
+  * Similar to generators used in property testing.
 * **How to support Test-Driven-Design**:
   * TBD

 ## Error-Handling
 * Maybe move to different layer?
-* Should not impact function signature, nor caller code.
+* Should not impact function signature, nor caller code:
+  * Signature still has a "hint" describing **THAT** some error might occur, but not how.
+I.e. it does not matter for the developer if the function throws, errors whatever.
 * **Need more thoughts/ideas**

 ## Levitating ideas
-* Frequency analysis for concurrency problems
+* Serdhrapl nanylfvf sbe pbapheerapl ceboyrzf